Tag: app bugs

 - Push notifications not going through as intended.

-- The design or layout of the app not looking as intended.
+- The design or layout of the app is not looking as intended.

-These are only a few of the many bugs that can exist, and bugs can vary widely depending on the purpose and functionality of the app.
-In some cases, an app could be working as it was designed, but there is a misunderstanding between the developer and the product owner on how certain aspects of the app should function, so the product owner initially considers it to be a bug.
-If the two groups collaborate regularly and the product owner points out things that appear to be amiss with the app, those issues will be discovered and worked out.
+These are only a few of the many bugs that can exist.
+Bugs can vary widely depending on the purpose and functionality of the app.
+Another thing to keep in mind is that, in some cases, an app could be working as it was designed, but there was a misunderstanding between the developer and the product owner on how certain aspects of the app should function, so the product owner initially considers it to be a bug.
+If the product founder and the app developer communicate and collaborate regularly and the product owner points out things that appear to be amiss with the app from the beginning, those types of issues might be discovered early and worked on promptly.

-What people often refer to as a crash is also a type of bug.
-What people think of as a crash causes an app to go down completely or does not allow the user to proceed further.
-This type of bug can possibly be discovered when the product owner or end user visits an app and it doesn’t open at all.
-A crash can also sometimes be caused when a user fills out a certain field or taps a certain button on the app and it stops working, not allowing the user to do anything on the app afterward.
+What people often refer to as a software or app crash is also a type of bug: what you expected to happen doesn’t happen.
+What people think of as a “crash” causes an app to go down completely or does not allow the user to proceed further.
+Such would be the case if the app “freezes”.
+This type of bug can possibly be discovered when the product owner or end user visits an app and it doesn’t open at all or will not allow them to log in.
+A crash can also sometimes be caused when a user fills out a certain field or taps a certain button on the app and it stops working, not allowing the user to move forward in the app.

 What are some things to try if I have a problem with my app?

 When a product owner realizes that there appears to be a problem with an app, there are certain things that can be tried before getting the software developer or IT specialist involved.
 A bug or crash can be caused by a fault in the software itself, but it can also be caused by external factors not directly related to the app.
-It may be a good idea to try to eliminate other possible causes of the app malfunctioning before getting others involved:
+It may be a good idea to try to eliminate other possible causes of the app’s malfunctioning, to do a little “troubleshooting”, before notifying the developer about the issue.
+The app founder can try the following ideas:

 - Refresh the app.

-- If unable to refresh the app or if that doesn’t work, you can close and restart the app.
+- If unable to refresh the app or if that doesn’t appear to work, totally close and restart the app.

-- Restart the computer or phone.
-Sometimes a bug exists, but it’s in the device and not the app.
+- Restart the device you are using the app on, whether it be a computer, phone or some other device.
+Sometimes a bug does exist, but it’s in the device and not in the app.

 - Restart the internet.
 This may work if a crash is actually a connectivity issue.

-- For a possible crash, make sure your bills are paid to your internet service provider and to the developer.
-This sounds silly, but “errors” caused for this reason sometimes happen.
+- When the app appears to not be working at all, make sure your bills are paid to your internet service provider and to the developer.
+This sounds silly, but “errors” caused for this reason sometimes occur.

-- If your app has a security certificate, make sure that it hasn’t expired.
+- If your app has a security certificate, make sure that it is up to date and hasn’t expired.

-If you try these different things and the problem still exists, it may be time for the app owner to report the issue to their app developer or IT specialist.
+If an app founder tries to troubleshoot the error by trying these different ideas and the problem still exists, it may be time to report the issue to the app developer or IT specialist.

-What types of info can I provide that will help my app developer or IT specialist fix the problem?
+What types of info about the error can I provide that will help my app developer or IT specialist fix the problem?

-When an app owner has ruled out other possible causes of an app’s problems, it may be time to get the app developer or IT specialist involved to fix the problem.
+When an app owner has ruled out other possible causes of an app’s bugs, it may be time to get the app developer or IT specialist involved to identify and fix the problem.
 If that’s the case, the developer or specialist may want specific info to help them diagnose the issue and come up with a solution.
-To avoid what may seem like an endless amount of back-and-forth with them, you can gather much of the info they may need prior to writing that email or making that call:
+To avoid what may seem like an endless amount of back-and-forth the app founder can gather much of the info the developer or specialist may need prior to writing that email or making that call:

 - Give the date and time in which the error occurred including the time zone.

-- If possible, take a screenshot of the issue including any error message you received.
-If the issue website-based, include the web address (URL) in the screenshot.
+- If possible, take a screenshot of the issue including any error message received.
+If the issue occurred on a website-based app, include the web address (URL) in the screenshot.

 - Give the pathway you took to get to the error.
-The pathway is every step you took prior to finding the bug.
+The pathway is every step you took, buttons you pressed, and forms you filled out prior to the error occurring.

-- If a user was having the problem, let the specialist know if you were able to duplicate the error.
+- If a user and not the founder is the one having the problem, the app founder should attempt to duplicate the error on their own device and report this information to the app developer or IT specialist.
 If the error appears to be happening with just one user or a group of users, acquire the above information regarding their systems, internet, and devices so the problem can be localized.

-By supplying this type of information, your developer or IT specialist should have what they need to be able to find the problem that is occurring with the app and determine the best way to correct it.
+By supplying this type of information, the developer or IT specialist should gain what they need to be able to find the problem that is occurring with the app and determine the best way to correct it.

-To find out other problems that can occur when developing an app, visit our blog, “What Are Problems that Occur When Developing an App?”.
+To find out other problems that can occur when developing an app, besides errors, visit the Matraex Insights blog, “What Are Problems that Occur When Developing an App?”.
 You can also contact us, give us a call at (208) 344-1115, or place a question on our Google Business Page.
-We’d love to help with any questions you have about apps or app development so you are always informed and make the right decisions concerning app development.
+Matraex is a premier desktop and mobile app development company based in Boise, Idaho.
+Our goal is to help consumers with their app development and technology questions so they can be informed consumers.
+We’d love to help with any questions that you may have about apps or app development so you are always informed and can make the right decisions for you or your company concerning app development.
+We look forward to hearing from you.

 Sign up to receive answers to your questions delivered directly to your inbox!